Bhashit/bhashit.github.io/_posts/2014-12-29-on-learning-mathematics.md

 > programming.[^1]

 The world as you know it wouldn't exist without math.
-I think I can go on an on about the utility of math.
+I think I can go on and on about the utility of math.
 But I think I should present one more side of the argument.

 ### Computer science thrives because of people who know math.